Assassin-plus/Assassin-plus.github.io/_posts/2024-02-12-Implement-Shading.md

   > deferred shading techniques (discussed in Chapter 20) enforce a similar structure, with the G-buffer serving as the interface.
   {: .prompt-warning }

+### Multi-platform Material Systems
+Besides composition, there are several other important design considerations for modern material systems, such as the need to support multiple platforms with **minimal duplication** of shader code.
+> This includes variations in functionality to account for performance and capability differences among platforms, shading languages, and APIs.
+{: .prompt-info }

+- The Destiny shader system is a representative solution to this type of problem.
+It uses a **proprietary preprocessor layer** that takes shaders written in a custom shading language dialect.
+This allows writing *platform-independent* materials with *automatic translation* to different shading languages and implementations.

+### Good Performance
+Besides specialized compilation of shading variants, there are a few other common optimizations the material system can perform.
+- The Destiny shader system and the Unreal Engine *automatically detect* computations that are **constant** across a draw call and move it outside of the shader.
+- Another example is the scoping system used in Destiny to differentiate between constants that are **updated at different frequencies** (e.g., once per frame, once per light, once per object) and update each set of constants at the appropriate times to reduce API overhead.

+> implementing a shading equation is a matter of deciding what parts can be simplified, how frequently to compute various expressions, and how the user is able to modify and control the appearance.
+{: .prompt-warning }